 ‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

-Being a cheaper and lower-cost alternative to Vodafone’s normal SIM-only plans, there are a number of disadvantages and limitations.
+Being a cheaper and lower-cost alternative to Vodafone’s normal SIM-only plans, there are a number of limitations.
 For instance, the Basics plan doesn’t allow you to use your mobile phone outside the UK.
 International and premium-rate calls along with picture messages and video calls are also barred on the service.

 About Vodafone Basics